There Will Be Blood: Plot

 Daniel becomes suspicious of Henry after he fails to recognize a childhood joke and confronts him one night at gunpoint.
 "Henry" confesses that he was a friend of the real Henry, who died of tuberculosis, and that he had impersonated Henry in the hope that Daniel could give him a job.
 An enraged Daniel murders him and buries his body.
-After looking through the real Henry's journal that the imposter Henry had with him while traveling to meet him, Daniel drinks and weeps.
+After looking through the real Henry's journal that the imposter Henry had with him revealing that the real Henry was traveling to meet him, Daniel drinks and weeps.
 The next morning, Daniel is awakened by Bandy, who knows of Daniel's crime and wants him to publicly repent in Eli's church in exchange for an easement to run his pipeline across the ranch.
 As part of his baptism, Eli humiliates Daniel and coerces him into confessing that he abandoned his child.
 Later, while the pipeline is being built, H.W. reunites with Daniel and Eli becomes a missionary.

 In 1927, H.W. marries Paul and Eli's sister Mary.
 Daniel, now extremely wealthy but an alcoholic, lives alone in a large mansion.
 H.W. asks his father to dissolve their partnership so that he can move to Mexico with Mary and start his own drilling company.
 Daniel angrily mocks H.W.'s deafness before revealing his true origins and disowning him as his son.
 H.W. finally leaves after thanking God he is not related to Daniel.

 Eli, now a radio preacher, visits a drunken Daniel in the bowling alley in his basement.
 Eli asks Daniel to partner with the church in drilling Bandy's property.
 Daniel agrees on the condition that Eli denounce his faith.
 Once Eli acquiesces, Daniel reveals that he already drained the property of its oil supply by capture and taunts Eli for his misfortune in investments he made when the market crashed.
 Daniel torments Eli further by telling him a lie about how he gave his brother $10,000 instead and is now a wealthy man.
 He chases Eli around the alley and bludgeons him to death with a bowling pin.
 When his butler appears to investigate the commotion, Daniel announces, "I'm finished."